Ad Exchange: What Is It and & Does It Work?

 • Step 6 – Ad Delivered: The winning ad is instantly delivered to the user’s screen, seamlessly integrating into the publisher’s content.

-• Step 7 – Reporting and Optimization: After the ad is displayed, detailed performance reports are generated by both the DSP and SSP, providing insights into metrics like impressions, clicks, and conversions to help advertisers and publishers optimize future campaigns.
+• Step 7 – Reporting and Optimization: After the ad is displayed, detailed performance reports are generated by both the DSP and SSP, providing insights into digital marketing metrics like impressions, clicks, and conversions to help advertisers and publishers optimize future campaigns.

 Related: DSP, SSP, and Ad Exchange: What’s The Difference?